ecomstart/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: A pre-built Shopify that can be used immediately for sales
-    text: >
+    text: >+

-      A service that helps businesses to manage their social media accounts and posts.
+      Need to get started quickly?
+Choose from our selection of prebuilt, niche-specific Shopify stores that are ready to go live in minutes.

     actions:
       - label: Get started
         url: /